twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

 Output
 ------

-By default, four log files are used, but they can be disabled by assigning an empty string to the configuration property.
+By default, several log files are used, but they can be disabled by assigning an empty string to the configuration property.
 If you're using the R or Python interface, the full paths of these log files will be stored in the object returned by `simpact.run` or the `PySimpactCyan` method `run`.